openjdk/jol/README.md

 ## Development

 JOL project accepts pull requests, like other OpenJDK projects.
-If you have never contributed to OpenJDK, then bots would require you to [sign OCA first](http://openjdk.java.net/contribute).
+If you have never contributed to OpenJDK before, then bots would require you to [sign OCA first](http://openjdk.java.net/contribute).
-You don't need to post patches anywhere else, or post to mailing lists, etc.
+Normally, you don't need to post patches anywhere else, or post to mailing lists, etc.
+If you do want to have a wider discussion about JOL, please refer to [jol-dev](https://mail.openjdk.java.net/mailman/listinfo/jol-dev).

 Compile and run tests: